miklevin/MikeLev.in/_posts/2023-05-20-turning-windows-macs-into-legitimate-modern-development-platforms.md

 - Wire NeoVim to Amazon Code Whisperer or other to get off your Copilot Microsoft $100/year tax.
 - Investigate the OpenAI plugins https://zapier.com/apps/openai/integrations
+- Go through my old content to see if anything "prophetic" needs to be re-published.
+Support arbitrary permalinks in blog posts to keep the old URLs?

 And above all else, tighten up the Rabbit Hole Linux story.
 Make it compelling and get a bunch of people chasing the rabbit.